jberthiaume1138/scoreboard/README.md

 # scoreboard

-This application accepts deep JSON data which represents a snapshot of a day's MLB games, some in progress, some complete, some yet to be played, and generates a 66px pixel tall scoreboard.
-The application is responsive and adapts appropriately to device window size.
+This application displays a snapshot of a day's MLB games, some in progress, some complete, some yet to be played, and generates a 66px pixel tall scoreboard.
+The application is responsive and adapts appropriately to window size.

-In the interests of ease of use, and to demonstrate a more real world approach to accessing the data, the provided JSON data is exposed by a Node.js/Express API.
+In the interests of ease of use, and to demonstrate a more real world approach to accessing the data, the provided JSON is exposed by a Node.js/Express API.
 This data can be viewed via the /data route.
 The default route is the front end, which consumes the JSON with an AJAX call to the API.

 The entire application is deployed to a dyno on Heroku. https://vast-sands-47376.herokuapp.com/

-TODO:
-1. Add scroller/paginate effect for full size screens.